 We offer professional development for teachers that focuses on learning methods and enrichment activities which support and enhance school curricula.
 Meet, brainstorm, and work collaboratively with fellow educators!

-Special Museum membership for teachers is available.
-Please contact Membership Office at 215-923-3811 x106 or firstname.lastname@example.org.
+We are also happy to offer special Museum membership for teachers.
+Please contact the Membership Office at 215-923-3811 x106 or firstname.lastname@example.org.

 WORKSHOP: "COMING TO AMERICA" TEACHING IMMIGRATION - GRADES available: k-3, 4-6, and 7-9